NCAS-CMS/cfdm/docs/source/tutorial.rst

 >>> import cfdm
 >>> f = cfdm.read('file.nc')

-The `cfdm.read` function has options to define external files that contain extra metadata, and to specify which metadata constructs should also be returned as independent fields.
+The `cfdm.read` function has options to define files that contain :ref:`external variables <external>`, and to specify which metadata constructs should also be returned as independent fields.

 Inspection
 ----------